AdobeDocs/experience-manager-64.en/help/communities/using/configure-scoring.md

 For detailed instructions, visit [Create a Custom Log File](../../sites/deploying/using/monitoring-and-maintaining.md#create-a-custom-log-file).

-To quickly setup a slinglog file :
+To quickly setup a slinglog file:

 1. access the **Adobe Experience Manager Web Console Log Support**, for example